yohanderose/EnsembleGenerator/README.md

 ## Getting Started

 Get the project up and running on your local machine for development and testing.
 Currently only need pandas with scope for gempy and cython.
+TODO: Docker container for portability.

 ### Dependencies